tacobayle/terraformAviVs/README.md

 avi@ansible:~/terraform/aviLscVs$
 ```

 2. All the other paramaters/variables are stored in variables.tf.
-The following parameters needs to be changed:
+The following parameters need to be changed:

 ```
 #### Pool variables